isadorasophia/blogging/content/post/clangforARM.md

     export LIBRARY_PATH=$OMP_CLANG/lib:$LIBRARY_PATH
     export LD_LIBRARY_PATH=$OMP_CLANG/lib:$LD_LIBRARY_PATH

-After some more extensive search thourgh the brave LLVM [documentation], I proceeded compiling my sample program with the following options:
+After some more extensive search through the brave LLVM [documentation], I proceeded compiling my sample program with the following options:

     clang++ -target armv7-none-linux-gnueabihf toy.cpp -o toy

-The target that I used was a triplet described in the LLVM documentation.
+The target that I used was a [triplet] described in the LLVM documentation.
 Ok!
 But things weren't done yet.
 I still had to compile my project using IOmp, Intel OpenMP run-time library.
 I cloned the repository and proceeded with CMake, once again.

     mkdir build && cd build

     cmake ../ -DLIBOMP_ARCH=arm -DCMAKE_C_COMPILER=arm-linux-gnueabihf-gcc -DCMAKE_CXX_COMPILE=arm-linux-gnueabihf-g++

 And that should be it!
 Right?
 Well, no. For some reason, LLVM kept ignoring my CXX flag and assigning g++ for me.
-So, when it compiles, it run all the C files correctly (with my gnueabihf-gcc, naturally), but the C++ incorrectly!
+So, when it compiles, it run all the C files correctly (with my gnueabihf-gcc, naturally), but the C++ files incorrectly!

-What it turns out is that the CMake was basically ignoring the "CMAKE_C_COMPILER" flag.
+What it turns out is that CMake was basically ignoring the "CMAKE_C_COMPILER" flag.
 After I exported variables C and CXX as above:

     export C=arm-linux-gnueabihf-gcc
     export CXX=arm-linux-gnueabihf-g++